daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 18

-**Describe the process of building amachine learning modelinPython.**
+**Describe the process of building a machine learning model in Python.**

 **Answer:** _[To be filled]_